chrisbu/dartlang.org/src/site/docs/phonecat-tutorial/step-01/index.markdown

 ---
 layout: default
-title: "Step 0: Bootstrapping"
+title: "Step 1: Static Pages"
-description: "Get ready to start building with WebUI... you're starting a journey of discovery"
+description: "It all starts with a static page.
+It will get more exciting..."
 has-permalinks: true
 tutorial:
-  id: phonecat-step-00
+  id: phonecat-step-01
 ---

 {% capture whats_the_point %}